yh-carrie/videostructure/README.md

 ```

 ### 5. historical training data logs
-you can find it in ./logs_save for pa100k and peta dataset.
+you can find them in ./logs_save for pa100k and peta dataset.

+The best result on PA100K can be found in ./logs_save/train_query_16_pA100K_best.log